mozilla/pkipolicy/rootstore/policy.md

     An audit showing conformance with the EVCP policy is required if a CA is [capable of issuing EV certificates][Capable-of-EV].

-*   For the email trust bit, a CA and all subordinate CAs technically capable of issuing email certificates must have one of the following audits, with at least one of the noted policies:
+*   For the email trust bit, a CA and all intermediate CAs technically capable of issuing email certificates must have one of the following audits, with at least one of the noted policies: